 10. Córdoba

 It’s an overwhelming process to decide what to see in Spain in 5 days.
-We’d be lying if we said you can create a 5 day Spain travel itinerary that covers the whole country.
+We’d be lying if we said you could create a 5-day Spain travel itinerary that covers the whole country.

-There really is no best of Spain itinerary, since each route is spectacular in its own right.
-Regardless of which you choose, you’ll be astounded by the rich history, amazing gastronomy and vibrant nightlife.
+There really is no best one-week Spain itinerary since each route is spectacular in its own right.
+Regardless of which you choose, you’ll be astounded by the rich history, amazing gastronomy, and vibrant nightlife.

 The best Spain itinerary is the one you choose!

 Southern Spain is an ideal region to soak up the sun and explore the remnants of Moorish rule.
-The route spans 625km and takes you through some of the most beautiful and historic cities of Spain.
-If travelling by car, you’ll have the luxury of stopping at places en route like Alcalá de los Gazules and Marbella.
+It is also home to some of the best cities in Spain to visit.
+The route spans 388 miles and takes you through some of the most beautiful and historic cities in Spain.

-If you’re flying to Southern Spain, start your trip in Málaga where there is an airport and take a day trip to Granada.
+If traveling by car, you’ll have the luxury of stopping at places en route like Alcalá de los Gazules and the white sand beaches of Marbella.
+If you’re flying to Southern Spain, start your trip in Málaga, where there is an airport, and take a day trip to Granada.

 Day 1: Granada